devon-smith/Ethereum-Mining-Rig/README.md

 # Building Ethereum Mining Rigs

 Here is a step by step process on how I built and set up Ethereum mining rigs.
-This project was carried out in a home environment and involved assembling custom frames, installing multiple GPUs, configuring motherboards, and setting up mining software.
+I did this project in my garage and it involved assembling custom frames, installing multiple GPUs, configuring motherboards, and setting up mining software.
 By the end of this project, I managed to set up 5 mining rigs with over 20 GPUs in total.

 ## Project Overview